 Total Production: 430 cases of the wild and wooly.

 Two suggestions (“rules” sounds too harsh) for our Semillon:

 - 1. Do not serve the Semillon ice-cold / straight from the ‘fridge (cool, is ok.
 Cellar temp is “wayyy ok”).

-Atomized river stones, fennel bulb, basil lemonade, and Belgian sour aromatics- lightweight, with a broad palate filled with sweet & sour citrus and cool rock.
+Atomized river stones, fennel bulb, basil lemonade, and Belgian sour aromatics – lightweight, with a broad palate filled with sweet and sour citrus, and cool rock.
 Though savage in appearance, there is a line of focus that runs from snout to tail, stone to stars… It is as if Copernicus himself was raised by wolves!!
 This Semillon is a wine for those who stare into the depth of the universe and say “ohhhh yeah” vs “ohhhh no.” 75% of this wine was fermented on its skins for 16 days.
 25% of the wine was direct to press fermented in a concrete egg tank (no skin contact).

 Vinification Method: 80% of the fruit was fermented on its skins in an open top tank through primary fermentation (about 2wks) and pressed off into old oak barrels.
 The other 20% of the fruit was pressed off immediately upon arrival to the winery into a concrete egg shaped tank where it fermented and rested until being blended with the skin fermented lot before bottling.
 Native fermentation.
-Unfined & unfiltered.
-Minimal effective sulfites.
+Unfined and unfiltered, with minimal effective sulfites.